 - Safe Water

-RWF has supported projects in Africa, Asia, the Caribbean, Central America, the Middle East and the United States.
-RWF projects include:
+RWF has supported projects in Africa, Asia, the Caribbean, Central America, the Middle East, North America, and South America.
+Some of RWF projects include:

 - Disaster Relief Projects (Asian tsunamis, Hurricane Katrina, Guatemalan mudslides, Japanese Tsunami, Niger famine, Pakistan & Peruvian earthquakes)